Judgement Tarot Card Meanings and Combinations

 Judgement Tarot Card Meanings

-The Judgement card brings a past situation back into being and breathes new life into it, so something is revived and resurrected.
+The Judgement card indicates something with roots in the past coming back into being, so something is revived or resuscitated.
 The image in the card is often likened to Judgement Day but the theme is not one of being judged, it’s more in keeping with an awakening of the soul released from the past and born anew.
 There can also be a sense of karma, in reaping what you have previously sown.

-When Judgement appears there’s always a past connection to the matter in question in some way, as revival would suggest.
-In career matters it could indicate somewhere you’ve previously worked or a past association that will be relevant in some way, connected to house moves it could suggest an old stomping ground you previously called home.
-As always, surrounding cards would provide the context but with Judgement it is something resurrected and coming back round, (death and rebirth) re-doing, rather than something completely new.
+When Judgement appears there’s always a past connection to the matter in question in some way, as a rebirth would suggest.
+In whichever area this card appears it suggests a previous connection or past association will be relevant in some way.
+As always, surrounding cards would provide the context but with Judgement it is something returning and brought back to life, (death and rebirth) re-doing, rather than something completely new.

 Aside from resurrection and revival, words with the re- prefix (means again, or to go back, return) helps to remember the concept too, such as: reawaken, rekindle, regenerate, renew, restore, redo… lots of re-‘s!

-If reversed it can indicate procrastinating in moving forward, postponements or delays, being stuck in the past and refusing to see facts or what is creating a holding pattern, going back around in a circle with the same result.
+If reversed it can indicate procrastinating in moving forward, postponements or delays, being stuck in the past and refusing to face facts, or going back around in a circle with the same result.

 Judgement Tarot Card Combinations:

-Six of Cups > Ten of Pentacles > Judgement: returning to childhood home, or
+Six of Cups > Ten of Pentacles > Judgement: returning to childhood home, going back to your roots, possible family reconciliation.